Hiroaki Tsutsumi: Biography

 Before graduating, Tsutsumi worked a bit with Masaru Yokoyama, who influenced Tsutsumi to try composing for other works.
 In 2013, Tsutsumi was put in charge of composing for the first time with the anime television series for the Hyperdimension Neptunia media franchise.
-In 2019, the anime adaptation of Dr. Stone was nominated for best anime soundtrack at the Crunchyroll Anime Awards, which Tsutsumi co-composed.
-In 2021, the anime adaptation of Jujutsu Kaisen won anime of the year at the Crunchyroll Anime Awards, which Tsutsumi also co-composed.
+In 2020, the anime adaptation of Dr. Stone was nominated for Best Score at the 4th Crunchyroll Anime Awards, which Tsutsumi co-composed.
+In 2021, Jujutsu Kaisen won Anime of the Year at the 5th Crunchyroll Anime Awards, which Tsutsumi also co-composed.